Stressed driver standing beside broken down car on roadside reviewing financial recovery options on smartphone

 Monitor and Dispute Quickly

-Key Takeaway: Payment history drives 35% of your FICO score — one missed payment can drop your score by 60 to 110 points.
+Protect payment history first: Payment history drives 35% of your FICO score, one missed payment can drop your score by 60 to 110 points.
 Calling creditors before you miss a payment activates hardship protections that are invisible on lender websites but confirmed by Experian’s hardship program research.

 How Do You Prevent the Next Car Breakdown From Becoming a Financial Crisis?

-The best recovery from a car breakdown financial crisis is making sure the next breakdown does not become one.
+The best recovery from this kind of crisis is making sure the next breakdown does not become one.
 That requires two parallel systems: a dedicated vehicle emergency fund and a credit profile strong enough to access low-cost borrowing in under 24 hours.

 Build Credit Before You Need It

-Key Takeaway: Saving just $75 per month in a high-yield savings account builds a $900 vehicle repair buffer in 12 months — enough to cover the average breakdown without borrowing.
-A FICO score above 670 is the credit threshold that unlocks low-cost loan options as a secondary safety net.
+Build the buffer now: Saving just $75 per month in a high-yield savings account builds a $900 vehicle repair buffer in 12 months, enough to cover the average breakdown without borrowing.
+A FICO score above 670 is the credit threshold that opens low-cost loan options as a secondary safety net.

 Frequently Asked Questions